 Figure 2 - The architecture of Greenplum

 Looking into the architecture shown in Figure 2, in more detail, the key to Greenplum’s performance is in the way that it distributes data, using a combination of vertical partitioning and segments, where segments also support redundancy for failover purposes.
-The product also features dynamic pipelining, in-memory query processing, workload management (significantly enhanced in the latest version, which is 6.0), automatic elastic query execution (where you spin up more resources, as required), and dynamic cluster expansion/shrink capabilities when the product is deployed in
+The product also features dynamic pipelining, in-memory query processing, workload management (significantly enhanced in the latest version, which is 6.0), automatic elastic query execution (where you spin up more resources, as required), and dynamic cluster expansion/shrink capabilities when the product is deployed in the cloud.

 Other noteworthy capabilities include the fact that Greenplum is ACID compliant and supports two-phase commit (with major performance improvements in the latest version of the product), connectivity with both Spark and Kafka (mapping Kafka topics to Greenplum tables on a continuous basis, with exactly once delivery), the Greenplum Command Center for database administration and management (significantly enhanced in the latest release), high availability, snapshotting to support disaster recovery, write ahead logs for improved (in version 6) stability and fault tolerance.
 In the latest release, the company has also made a concerted effort to reduce the need to move data.
 For example, it has introduced a replicated tables capability and, when querying across a third-party environment such as Amazon S3, you now only have to move required data into Greenplum rather than having to do so in bulk.